Leandro-Bertoluzzi/remote-cnc-api/docs/server-setup.md

 ## Run the API

-Starting the API with `docker compose` also sets up a DB and a message broker for Celery, plus an `adminer` instance.
+You can run the API in a Docker container.
+This will also start the following services:
+- PostgreSQL DB.
+- Message broker (Redis).
+- CNC worker.
+- DB admin (adminer).

 ```bash
 $ docker compose -f docker-compose.yaml -f docker-compose.production.yaml up -d